cmusatyalab/dronesearch/README.md

 edge server for further analysis.

 To run the demo, first clone this directory.
 Then, issue the following commands at the root dir of this repo.
+There will be a window named *Drone Feed* that pops up showing you the feed from the input source.
+Once the feed captures a computer monitor, a second window named *Received Image Feed* will pop up showing the received frames at the edge server.

 ```bash
 # on drone or your drone emulation platform, by default connecting to tcp://localhost:9000